Investor & Market Updates

 WhatsApp & Text +1.689.20.HAPPY

 Copyright © MFRMLS.com All information deemed reliable but not guaranteed.
 All properties are subject to prior sale, change or withdrawal.
 Neither listing broker(s) or information provider(s) shall be responsible for any typographical errors, misinformation, misprints and shall be held totally harmless.
 Listing(s) information is provided for consumers personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Information on this site was last updated Last updated on August 14 2025 at 3:10 PM Eastern The listing information on this page last changed on Last updated on August 14 2025 at 3:10 PM Eastern.
+Information on this site was last updated Last updated on June 4 2026 at 3:50 PM Eastern The listing information on this page last changed on Last updated on June 4 2026 at 3:50 PM Eastern.
 The data relating to real estate for sale on this website comes in part from the Internet Data Exchange program of MFR MLS.
 All information deemed reliable but not guaranteed.
 All properties are subject to prior sale, change or withdrawal.
 Neither listing broker(s) or information provider(s) shall be responsible for any typographical errors, misinformation, misprints and shall be held totally harmless.
 Listing(s) information is provided for consumers personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Updated on August 14 2025 at 3:10 PM Eastern
+Updated on June 4 2026 at 3:50 PM Eastern

 The Digital Millennium Copyright Act of 1998, 17 U.S.C. §512, the DMCA, provides recourse for copyright owners who believe that material appearing on the Internet infringes their rights under U.S. copyright law.
 If you believe in good faith that any content or material made available in connection with our website or services infringes your copyright, you (or your agent) may send us a notice requesting that the content or material be removed, or access to it blocked.
 Notices must be sent in writing by email to [email protected].
 The DMCA requires that your notice of alleged copyright infringement include the following information: (1) description of the copyrighted work that is the subject of claimed infringement; (2) description of the alleged infringing content and information sufficient to permit us to locate the content; (3) contact information for you, including your address, telephone number and email address; (4) a statement by you that you have a good faith belief that the content in the manner complained of is not authorized by the copyright owner, or its agent, or by the operation of any law; (5) a statement by you, signed under penalty of perjury, that the information in the notification is accurate and that you have the authority to enforce the copyrights that are claimed to be infringed; and (6) a physical or electronic signature of the copyright owner or a person authorized to act on the copyright owners behalf.
 Failure to include all of the above information may result in the delay of the processing of your complaint.